Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Generating conjugacy classes

 \section{Generating conjugacy classes}

 Given a cocompact Fuchsian group $\Gamma < \PSL(2,\RR)$ and a real number $L>0$, we need an algorithm that lists the distinct conjugacy classes of primitive hyperbolic elements in $\Gamma$ with translation length at most $L$.
-Such an algorithm is described in \cite{HodgsonWeeks} and is used in the computer program \texttt{SnapPea} for hyperbolic $3$-orbifolds.
+Such an algorithm is described in \cite{HodgsonWeeks} for hyperbolic $3$-orbifolds and is used in the computer program \texttt{SnapPy}.
 The same algorithm works in dimension $2$ as well.
 We describe this algorithm with minor modifications below.

-The idea is to generate enough elements in $\Gamma$ to cover a ball of a certain radius $R=R(L)$ around a basepoint $x_0 \in \HH^2$ by images of a fundamental domain.
+The idea is to generate enough elements in $\Gamma$ so that the images of a fundamental domain by these elements cover a ball of a certain radius $R=R(L)$ around a basepoint $x_0 \in \HH^2$.
 We then check for conjugacy between all pairs of hyperbolic elements with translation length at most $L$ via the elements in the previous list.
 Finally, we delete the conjugacy classes of non-primitive elements by checking if they are (conjugate to) powers of other elements.
 Throughout, we use interval arithmetic to make numerical calculations rigorous.